 An avid solo traveler and reader, Ally finds inspiration from a wide variety of sources—city skyscapes, urban curiosities, the lyrics of Brian Fallon, and zombie video games.

-Her debut poetry collection, Acts of Self Consumption, is forthcoming in Spring 2023 with Australian press Recent Work Press.
+Her debut poetry collection, Acts of Self Consumption, is forthcoming with Australian press Recent Work Press.

 Her debut novel, The Disappearance of Patrick Zhou, is on the shortlist for Epigram Book Prize 2023.
 It is slated for publication in late 2023.